Ezekiel 16:6

 Cross References

-And the Lord said, I have surely seen the affliction of my people which are in Egypt, and have heard …
+I have seen, I have seen the affliction of my people which is in Egypt, and I have heard their …

 And confirmed the same unto Jacob for a law, and to Israel for an everlasting covenant: